- How is retinoblastoma treated?

 General treatment information

-Retinoblastoma is rare, so few doctors other than those in specialty eye hospitals and major children’s cancer centers have much experience in treating it.
+Retinoblastoma is rare, so not many doctors other than those in specialty eye hospitals and major children’s cancer centers have much experience treating it.
 Children with retinoblastoma and their families have special needs that can best be met by these children’s cancer centers.
 These centers have teams of specialists who know about retinoblastoma and the unique needs of children with cancer.
 This gives the child the best chance for recovery and, if possible, keeping their sight.

 The goals of treatment for retinoblastoma are: